-Fees as from September 2019 are £1,350 per term for the under 3's.
+Nursery fees as from September 2021 are £1,400 per term for the under 3's.
 There is no reduction of fees in respect of absenteeism during the term.
-Cheques are made payable to Yeladenu Pre-School and sent to the Administrator.
-Childcare vouchers are accepted and payments can be made on line.
+Payment can be made online via bank transfer and childcare vouchers are accepted.

-Haringey Council give grants for 3 year olds as well as for 4 year olds.
-The cut off dates for each term are: 31st March, 31st August and 31st December.
+The cut-off dates for each term are: 31st March, 31st August and 31st December.
 This means that grants are only payable in the next term starting after one of the cut off dates if you child reaches 3 years of age on or before one of those dates.
 E.g. A child born 28th December is entitled to a grant for the following January term.
 A child born 1st January does not qualify for a grant until the following April term.

 Music & Movement